- 9 Volusion Alternatives & Competitors - December 8, 2021

 To rope in more users, ConstantContact offers one-on-one and online trainings and seminars to help them rope in more audiences and achieve better success.

-Unlike its counterpart (ConvertKit) and several other competitors, ConstantContact is not only cost effective thanks to its flexible pricing, it also provides additional support, empowering users with more proficiency with the system.
+Unlike its counterpart (ConvertKit) and several other competitors, ConstantContact is not only cost effective thanks to its flexible pricing, it also provides additional customer service and support, empowering users with more proficiency with the system.

-Some of the features that sets this interface apart from its peers include:
+Some of the features that sets this user-friendly interface apart from its peers include:

 Event management tools: